mrjono1/joi-to-typescript/README.md

-# joi-ts-types
+# joi-to-typescript

 Convert [Joi](https://github.com/sideway/joi) Schemas to TypeScript interfaces

 This will allow you to reuse a Joi Schema that validates your [Hapi](https://github.com/hapijs/hapi) API to generate TypeScript interfaces saving you time.

+## Important

-Important note: this has been built for `"joi": "^17.2.1"` and will probaly not work for older versions
+- This has been built for `"joi": "^17.2.1"` and will probaly not work for older versions
+- Minimum node version 12 as Joi requries node 12

 ## Suggested Usage